gpmd/playbook/README.md

 Layouts are a mixture of HTML and [Liquid](http://wiki.shopify.com/Liquid).
 Content is written in [Markdown](http://daringfireball.net/projects/markdown/).

+Either edit the files locally and push the changes to the repo, or use an in-browser authoring tool, such as the excellent [prose.io](http://prose.io/).

 ## CSS (SCSS)

 *To do...*

 ## Deployment

+*Note: Make sure you pull before you push!*

 Simply commit and push changes to the `gh-pages` branch to Github.
 Because Github Pages uses Jekyll to build its pages it will automatically build and publish the site for you, pretty much immediately.